FaithRuttoh/edrugs_reports/README.md

 Push Notifications: Notify admins about high-severity errors for immediate review.
 Role-Based Access Control: Limit certain features to admins to ensure data security.

-License
-This project is open source and available under the MIT License.

-Contact
 For any inquiries or suggestions, please contact [fay.ruttoh@gmail.com/+254718747695].